PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 **Rationale**: Accidentals affect the staff position visually.
 A performer reading the staff sees all voices simultaneously.
 If voice 1 has F# at position 1/4 and voice 2 has F natural at position 1/2, the F natural affects the visual memory for subsequent notes in either voice.

-**Critical implementation detail**: Timewalk processes voices sequentially with position counting restarting at 0 for each voice.
-This means we cannot rely on timewalk's emission order for temporal ordering.

-**Solution**: Collect all pitch tuples from the measure, then sort by position to establish true left-to-right reading order across all voices.
+**Implementation note**: Timewalk processes voices sequentially with position counting restarting at 0 for each voice.
+Therefore the algorithm collects all pitch tuples from the measure, sorts by position to establish left-to-right reading order, then processes the sorted sequence.

 **Example** (two voices, G major):
 ```clojure